Antifa (Germany): Main factions and ideology

 Diverging opinions on Israel has caused a split in the movement since the 2000s.
 The Antifaschistische Aktion/Bundesweite Organisation dissolved in 2001 and it splintered into different groups and factions as a result of these political differences.

 Writing in 1993, political scientist Antonia Grunenberg described "anti-fascism" as a "strange term, that expresses opposition to something, but no political concept" and points out that while all democrats are against fascism, not everyone who is against fascism is a democrat.
 In this sense, Grunenberg argues that the term obscures the difference between democrats and non-democrats.

-n German, the terms antifa and anti-fascism are often used interchangeably.
+In German, the terms antifa and anti-fascism are often used interchangeably.
 According to the Federal Office for the Protection of the Constitution, many contemporary antifa groups include their understanding of various forms of oppression or general and loosely defined topics such as homophobia, racism, sexism and war in their understanding of fascism.
 Frequently, corporate interests, the government and especially the police and military are also included in their understanding of fascism.
-According to political scientist and CDU politician Tim Peters, writring in 2007. usage of the term anti-fascism in contemporary Germany is mainly limited to the far-left while the term and ideology are viewed critically by many.
+According to political scientist and CDU politician Tim Peters, writing in 2007, usage of the term anti-fascism in contemporary Germany is mainly limited to the far-left while the term and ideology are viewed critically by many.